 A Walk On the Fife Coastal Path

 The Fife Coastal Path is a walking trail that runs along the entire Fife coastline.
-It takes about a week to complete, and follows the road of historical importance and cultural interest.
+It takes about a week to complete and follows the road of historical importance and cultural interest.
 Starting at Kincardine, walk over 117 miles in Fife’s historical shoes to Newburgh.
-With a variety of walks to suite both leisurely tourists and avid explorers, it offers a range of scenic wildlife and sea life on your trek to exploring St. Andrews’ rich history.
+With a variety of walks to suit both leisurely tourists and avid explorers, it offers a range of scenic wildlife and sea life on your trek to exploring St. Andrews’ rich history.